bernhof/toggl/README.md

-*This library has just begun development, and lacks maturity in tests, API surface coverage and more, so pull requests are welcome! :-)*
+*This library has just begun development, and lacks maturity in tests, API surface coverage and more.
+Issues & pull requests are welcome! :-)*

 # Toggl .NET Client
 A [.NET Standard 1.3](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) client library for v9 API for Toggl time tracking (http://toggl.com).
 For certain operations, v8 API is still used, since I haven't yet found a v9 equivalent.